Simmmmms/CGRaytracer/README.md

 5. diffuse_light - This is a material that emits light.
 It takes one parameter, the color.
 Colors with values of greater than (1,1,1) are necessary for light to be emitted.
 6. checkered_compund - This is a material that takes two other materials and turns them into a checkerboard pattern.
 It accepts 3 parameters, material1, materials2, and the scale.

-To start the render run the executatble and pipe it into a ppm file
+To start the render run the executable and pipe it into a ppm file
 ```./Raytracer > output.ppm```